VandinLab/VCRadSPM/README.md

 The C++ source code is compiled inside the python scripts to execute the algorithms.

 ## Reproducibility
-We provided the source code and the scripts to replicate the results shown in Section 7 of the paper.
+We provide the source code and the scripts to replicate the results shown in Section 7 of the paper.

 ### Sampling Algorithm
 Usage: